Changes to Trust Legislation

 How the changes impact you depends on the role you currently have in respect to any Trust.
 Are you the Settlor of a Trust?
 Are you a Trustee?
 Are you a Beneficiary?

-If you are a Beneficiary of a Trust, you have rights to information which will apply from 30 January 2021.
+If you are a Beneficiary of a Trust, you have rights to information.
 You should expect to hear from the Trustees of the Trust without any need for you to take action for that to occur.

-If you are a Settlor of a Trust you should use the coming year to review your reasons for establishing the Trust, do they still exist?
+If you are a Settlor of a Trust you should review your reasons for establishing the Trust; do they still exist?
 Are they the same now as they were when you established the Trust?
 Is there still a sufficient need for the Trust?
 Here are the questions you need to ask about your Trust.

-If you are a Trustee you need to be fully aware of your obligations and the actions you need to take to be compliant with the changes before they come into force on 30 January 2021.
+If you are a Trustee you need to be fully aware of your obligations and the actions you need to take to be compliant.

 Do you still want to be a Trustee?